Jobless claims in Washington state remain stubbornly high

 Nationally, initial unemployment claims fell nearly 13%, to 881,000, the U.S. Labor Department reported Thursday.

-Since early March, when pandemic-related layoffs first hit the state, the ESD has paid out more than $10 billion in unemployment benefits, roughly two-thirds of which has been federal funds.
+Since early March, when pandemic-related layoffs first hit the state, the ESD has paid out more than $10 billion in unemployment benefits, about two-thirds of which has been federal funds.

 Although a supplemental federal payment of $600 a week expired in July, unemployed Washingtonians may be eligible for federal payments of $300 a week for at least three weeks under a temporary federal program.
 The ESD will begin processing those payments Sept.
 21.